gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

     - $"Residual risk level = (Probability of adverse event)/(Mitigation factor) x (Impact value)"$

-- If factors can be quantified with a reasonable degree of confidence, then previous equations should be used to guide decisions concerning how much to invest in security control

-- As new security controls are implemented, cost of security breaches declines, but total cost of security increases

-- At the end for the qualitative risk we need to define levels of risk
+- Expresses results in quantitative terms like monetary values or percentage

+- Requires reliable data and confident estimates for accurate calculations

+- Useful for cost-benefit analysis and determining optimal investment in controls, which can be complex, time-consuming, and require expertise to perform

 For #underline[qualitative risk assessment]:

-- It determines a relative risk rather than an absolute risk, usually sufficient for identifying the most significant risks - considers the project risks as a whole
+- It determines a relative risk rather than an absolute risk.
+Evaluates risk based on relative estimates and subjective judgments rather than precise numerical values

-- It is clear that subjective estimates are inherent in the process, while evaluating between opinions and risks

-- Has different impact categories:
+- Uses descriptive categories or scales to measure risk:

   - Low (limited adverse effect)